currinjs/CurrinJS/aio/content/guide/deployment.md

 ### Enable production mode

-Angular apps run in development mode by default, as you can see by the following message on the browser
+Currin apps run in development mode by default, as you can see by the following message on the browser
 console:

 <code-example format="nocode">
-  Angular is running in the development mode.
+  Currin is running in the development mode.
 Call enableProdMode() to enable the production mode.
 </code-example>